nwg-piotr/nwg-menu/README.md

 # nwg-menu

-This code has initially been intended to provide the MenuStart plugin to [nwg-panel](https://github.com/nwg-piotr/nwg-panel).
-Finally it's going to work standalone as well.
-You'll only need to pass some command line arguments.
+This code provides the MenuStart plugin to [nwg-panel](https://github.com/nwg-piotr/nwg-panel).
+It may be also used standalone, however, with a little help from command line arguments.

 The `nwg-menu` command displays the system menu with simplified [freedesktop main categories](https://specifications.freedesktop.org/menu-spec/latest/apa.html) (8 instead of 13).
 It also provides the search entry, to look for installed application on the basis of .desktop files, and for files in XDG user directories.